gajabaar/gajabaar/index.markdown

 Within a week, we will get in touch to schedule an interview.

 If you have more questions, you are encouraged to email [hello@gajabaar.io](mailto:hello@gajabaar.io)

+*Update: Emails have proven a bit unreliable due to spam filter.
+While we are still reachable via emails, we encourage you to join our discord server (invite code: aY6PEUA) for communication*